Frequently asked questions

 For professionally managed accounts, you may recommend a qualified investment advisor to invest account assets in a broad range of options outside of the investment pools, including stocks, bonds, ETFs, and mutual funds.

-If a donor chooses not to recommend a portfolio asset allocation, Schwab Charitable will allocate 100% of your contribution to the Money Market Pool.
-We encourage you to actively participate in your account allocations; you can recommend a reallocation of the account assets at any time on Schwab Charitable Client Center, on the Schwab Mobile app, or by using the Update Investment Pool Allocation form.
+Not everyone is prepared to recommend an allocation when completing an application and this section may be left blank.
+If that happens, DAFgiving360 will allocate 100% of your contribution to the Money Market Pool.
+DAFgiving360 encourages you to actively participate in your DAF account allocations; you can recommend a reallocation of the account assets at any time on DAFgiving360 Client Center, on the Schwab Mobile app, or by using the Update Investment Pool Allocation form.

-Your investment advisor would work with you to select an investment strategy and performance benchmark for your account by considering your philanthropic goals, target return, risk tolerance, other special considerations, as well as our investment guidelines.
-The investment strategy and benchmark established for your account must comply with Schwab Charitable’s investment guidelines.
+Your investment advisor will select an investment strategy and performance benchmark for your DAF account by considering your philanthropic goals, target return, risk tolerance, other special considerations, as well as DAFgiving360's investment guidelines.
+The investment strategy and benchmark established for your DAF account must comply with DAFgiving360 investment guidelines.

 Giving to a charity

-Donors may recommend grants to charities of choice from their Schwab Charitable account by logging in online, using the Schwab Mobile app, or by completing the Recommend a Grant form.
-Schwab Charitable reviews and processes grant recommendations.
-Grant recommendations are generally approved as long as the recipient organizations are classified by the IRS as 501(c)(3) public charities and the grants comply with guidelines specified in the Program Policies.
+DAFgiving360 reviews and processes grant recommendations.
+Grant recommendations are generally approved by DAFgiving360 as long as the recipient organizations are classified by the IRS as 501(c)(3) public charities and the grants comply with guidelines specified in the Program Policies.

-You can recommend grants for as little as $50 to eligible U.S. tax-exempt organizations, or to U.S. state or local governmental organizations qualified to receive charitable contributions, such as state colleges, universities, private operating foundations, or certain international organizations.
-We allow unlimited and recurring grants from an account to the extent that the account balance allows.
+You can recommend grants of $50 or more to eligible U.S. tax-exempt organizations or to certain international organizations.
+DAFgiving360 allows unlimited and recurring grants from a DAF account to the extent that the account balance allows.

-While there is no minimum balance requirement, an account cannot maintain a zero balance indefinitely.
-Please see the Schwab Charitable Program Policies for more details. -
+While there is no minimum balance requirement, a DAF account cannot maintain a zero balance indefinitely.
+Please see the DAFgiving360 Program Policies for more details.

 Succession planning

-- recommend charities for recurring grants over a specific timeframe with the Schwab Charitable Legacy Program.
-(To be eligible for the Schwab Charitable Legacy Program, the account balance must be at least $100,000 for core accounts and $250,000 for Professionally Managed Accounts once the program is activated.)
+• Recommend charities for recurring grants over a specific timeframe with the DAFgiving360 Legacy Program.
+(To be eligible for the DAFgiving360 Legacy Program, the account balance must be at least $100,000 for core accounts and $100,000 for professionally managed accounts once the program is activated.)

 1. Whole or decimal percentages method

 In your succession plan, you may allocate to successors (individuals) and/or charitable beneficiaries (organizations).
 For example, you may leave half of your account assets to your son or daughter to manage and the have the other half granted to the Red Cross.
 These allocations can be made in whole or decimal percentages, rounded to the hundredth place.
-Your allocations to successors and charitable beneficiaries must total 100%.
+The amounts must total 100%.
+For example, three successors, designated at 33.33%, 33.33%, and 33.34%.
 You may use this method alone or in combination with the fixed amount method described below.

 2. Even split method

-The even split method allows you to distribute funds evenly between your successors and any charitable beneficiaries you designate.
+The even split method allows you to recommend distributinge funds evenly between your successors and any charitable beneficiaries you designate.
+For example, four successors/charitable beneficiaries, designated as 1/4th each or seven successors/beneficiaries, designated as 1/7th each.
 The distribution amount will appear as a fraction.
 You may use this method alone or in combination with the fixed amount method described below.

 3. Fixed amount method

-You may select a fixed dollar amount to be distributed to your successors and/or charitable beneficiaries.
+The fixed amount method allows you to recommend a fixed dollar amount and a percentage of the whole DAF account in the case the value of the DAF account drops below the fixed dollar amount, to be distributed to your successors and/or charitable beneficiaries.
 Another option is to combine with one of the methods described above.
-Any successor or charitable beneficiary with a designated fixed amount will be considered first, and the remaining funds will be distributed through the secondary method elected.
+Any successor or charitable beneficiary with a designated fixed amount will receive funds resulting from this method first, and the remaining funds will be distributed per the secondary method elected.

-Please note: Any time the fixed amount method is selected, you must allocate at least one other successor or charitable beneficiary using a different method (this can be either percentage—whole or decimal—or even split).
-This allocation is designated in case the fixed amount provided is not the actual balance of the account at the time the succession plan is enacted, i.e., whether there is enough money to meet the total amount allocated or the balance is higher than expected. -
+Please note: Any time the fixed amount method is selected, you must recommend allocatinge to at least one other successor and/or charitable beneficiary using either the even split or decimal percentages method for the remaining funds.
+This allocation is designated in case the fixed amount provided is not the actual balance of the account at the time the succession plan is enacted, i.e., whether there is enough money to meet the total amount allocated or the balance is higher than expected.